ibm-functions/composer/docs/COMBINATORS.md

 A _condition_ composition evaluates to true if and only if it produces a JSON dictionary with a field `value` with value `true`.
 Other fields are ignored.
-Because JSON values other than dictionaries are implicitly lifted to dictionaries with a `value` field, _condition_ may be a Javascript function returning a Boolean value.
+Because JSON values other than dictionaries are implicitly lifted to dictionaries with a `value` field, _condition_ may be a JavaScript function returning a Boolean value.
 An expression such as `params.n > 0` is not a valid condition (or in general a valid composition).
 One should write instead `params => params.n > 0`.
 The input parameter object for the composition is the input